luau-lang/site/_posts/2023-11-01-luau-recap-november-2023.md

 ## Runtime Improvements

-* `string.format`'s handling of `%*` is now 1.5-2x faster
+* `string.format`'s handling of `%*` and `%s` is now 1.5-2x faster
-* Constant fold `math.pi` and `math.huge`
+* `tonumber` and `tostring` are now 1.5x and 2.5x faster respectively when working on primitive types
+* Compiler now recognizes `math.pi` and `math.huge` and performs constant folding on the expressions that involve these at `-O2`; for example, `math.pi*2` is now free.
+* Compiler now optimizes `if...then...else` expressions into AND/OR form when possible (for example, `if x then x else y` now compiles as `x or y`)
+* We had a few bugs around `repeat..until` statements when the `until` condition referred to local variables defined in the loop body.
+These bugs have been fixed.
 * Fix an oversight that could lead to `string.char` and `string.sub` generating potentially unlimited amounts of garbage and exhausting all available memory.
 * We had a bug that could cause the compiler to unroll loops that it really shouldn't.
 This could result in massive bytecode bloat.
 It is now fixed.

-## Native Code Generation

-Native Code Generation is a feature we first rolled out in a beta test [toward the end of August](https://devforum.roblox.com/t/luau-native-code-generation-preview-studio-beta/2572587).

-Since then, we've made some improvements:

 Lastly, a big thanks to our [open source community](https://github.com/luau-lang/luau) for their generous contributions: